codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 	implementation doesn't appear to be working correctly with key sizes of 80 bits and lower.

-        RC2 is listed as supported by both MCrypt and OpenSSL.
+        RC2 is supported by multiple drivers, but the implementation may differ, so it is not portable.
-	However, both drivers implement them differently and they are not portable.
-It is probably worth noting that we only found one obscure source confirming that it is MCrypt that is not properly implementing it.

 .. _encryption-modes: